-I’m also very tempted to create some to give as complementary gifts for Christmas, and I bet they’d make for such a nice homemade last minute gift idea as well if you want to give it a go!
+I’m also very tempted to create some to give as gifts for Christmas, or use them for wrapping my holiday gifts.
+I bet they’d make for such a nice versatile gift idea as well if you want to give it a go!
 Read on to learn how to make it!

 How to: DIY Winter Scented Garland

 – Twine and paper twine

 – Dried orange slices + clementines (read below how to make your own)

 1. Create the twine spheres: in a glass mix the vinyl glue with water in a ratio of 1:1, add a couple of drops of Eucalyptus essential oil.
 Blow up 3/4 balloons until they are the size of a clementine or slightly bigger.
 Tie a ribbon or some twine to the base to make the balloons as round as possible.